ICJIA/icjia-accessibility-portal/content/faqs.md

 - **Better user experience** — Accessible design often improves usability for everyone
 - **Broader reach** — Accessible content can be used by more people in more situations

+### How does digital accessibility fit into ICJIA's commitment to Diversity, Equity, Inclusion, and Accessibility (DEIA) — and how does it enhance our mission?

+**Digital accessibility is the natural evolution of the "A" in DEIA — and it's now backed by legal requirements that give our accessibility commitment real accountability.**

+ICJIA has long been committed to DEIA principles.
+Traditionally, the "Accessibility" component focused primarily on physical accessibility — ensuring our buildings, events, and in-person services were accessible to people with disabilities.
+This remains essential work.

+**What's changed:**

+The digital transformation of government services means that accessibility must now extend to everything we do online.
+The April 2026 ADA Title II compliance deadline transforms digital accessibility from an aspirational goal into a legal mandate.
+This isn't a departure from DEIA values — it's their fulfillment.

+**How accessibility enhances ICJIA's mission:**

+ICJIA's mission centers on improving the administration of criminal justice in Illinois through research, data, and resources.
+Equity is fundamental to this work — ensuring that all Illinoisans, regardless of ability, can access criminal justice information, research findings, grant opportunities, and victim services information.

+- **Research and data must reach everyone** — When our research reports, data dashboards, and publications aren't accessible, we're excluding people with disabilities from evidence-based information that affects their communities.

+- **Grant information must be equitable** — Organizations serving communities with higher disability rates need equal access to funding opportunities and application processes.

+- **Victim services information is critical** — People with disabilities experience higher rates of victimization.
+Ensuring our victim services resources are accessible is directly aligned with our mission to support crime victims.

+- **Criminal justice reform requires inclusive voices** — Policy discussions and public comment opportunities must be accessible so that people with disabilities can participate in shaping criminal justice policy.

+**Why this strengthens our DEIA commitment:**

+1. **Equity becomes measurable** — WCAG 2.1 AA standards provide concrete, testable criteria for digital equity.
+We can now objectively assess whether our digital content truly serves everyone.

+2. **Inclusion becomes actionable** — Rather than hoping our content is inclusive, we have specific guidelines for ensuring people with visual, auditory, motor, and cognitive disabilities can access our information.

+3. **Accountability is built in** — Legal requirements mean accessibility isn't dependent on budget cycles, competing priorities, or individual champions.
+It's a baseline expectation.

+4. **Everyone benefits** — Accessible design principles (clear language, logical structure, captions, readable fonts) improve the experience for all users, not just those with disabilities.

+**The bottom line:** The 2026 deadline doesn't replace ICJIA's values-driven commitment to accessibility — it reinforces it.
+We now have the legal framework, technical standards, and organizational accountability to ensure our digital presence truly reflects our DEIA principles and advances our mission of equity in criminal justice.

+**References:**

+- <a href="https://www.ada.gov/" target="_blank" rel="noopener noreferrer">ADA.gov</a> — Federal guidance on disability rights
+- <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">IITAA Requirements</a> — Illinois accessibility standards
+- <a href="https://icjia.illinois.gov/about" target="_blank" rel="noopener noreferrer">ICJIA Mission</a> — Learn more about ICJIA's mission and work

 ### Isn't accessibility just an IT issue?
 Shouldn't the web team fix all these issues?

 **No, accessibility is not just an IT issue.** While web developers and IT staff play crucial roles, achieving and maintaining accessibility requires collaboration across all departments and roles in your organization.
 Accessibility is everyone's responsibility.